AdobeDocs/mix-modeler.en/help/models/overview.md

 The models are based on the harmonized data that you create as part of the Mix Modeler application workflow.

+A model in Mix Modeler is a machine learning model employed to measure and / or predict a specified outcome based on a marketer's investments.
+Marketing touchpoints and summary-level data can be used as an input.
+Mix Modeler allows you to create variants of models based on different sets of variables, dimensions, and outcomes, such as revenues, units sold, leads.

+A model requires:

+* one conversion,
+* one or more marketing touchpoints (channels) comprised of summary-level data, marketing touchpoint data (event data) or both,
+* a configurable lookback window for
+* a configurable training window.

+A model can optionally include:

+* external factors,
+* internal factors,
+* so-called 'priors' (probability distribution representing knowledge or uncertainty of data prior or before observing that data), which indexes prior conversions by channel,
+* spend share, which uses relative spend share as a proxy when marketing data is sparse.

+## Create a model

-To create a model, use the Mix Modeler ste-by-step guided model configuration flow available when you select **[!UICONTROL Guide me]**.
+To create a model, use the Mix Modeler step-by-step guided model configuration flow available when you select **[!UICONTROL Guide me]**.
 See [Create a model](create.md) for more details.

 ## Manage models